-"Substantial alteration" means any repair, reconstruction, or improvement of a principal structure, where the proposed total footprint is at least 50 percent greater than that of the existing principal structure.
+"Substantial alteration" means any repair, reconstruction, or improvement of a principal structure, where the proposed total footprint is at least 50 percent greater than that of the existing principal structure that is the subject of the application.

 "Supermarket" means a retail establishment selling dry groceries, produce, household items, and limited food prepared on the premises which is immediately consumable, such as bakery or delicatessen items.